2018 California's 21st congressional district election

 The 2018 election for California's 21st congressional district was held on November 6, 2018, during the 2018 elections to the U.S. House of Representatives to determine who would represent California's 21st congressional district.
 The district, centered in the San Joaquin Valley, represents parts of Fresno County, Kern County, Kings County and Tulare County.
 It was represented by the incumbent, Republican David Valadao, since 2013.

 Democrat TJ Cox, after dropping out of a competitive primary for the seat in California's 10th congressional district, chose to run against Valadao.
 Despite the district leaning Democratic and national polling suggesting a Democratic wave election, many election analysts considered Valadao likely to win.
 On election night, Valadao held an 8-point lead, the AP and other news networks called the race for Valadao, and Cox conceded.
-However, mail-in and absentee ballots, which constituted about sixty percent of all ballots cast in the race, started arriving in the days and weeks following election day and swung heavily toward Cox.
+However, mail-in and absentee ballots, which constituted about 60% of all ballots cast in the race, started arriving in the days and weeks following election day and swung heavily toward Cox.
 On November 26, Cox took the lead, retaining it until all ballots had been counted; Valadao conceded the race on December 6.

 Background

 California's 21st congressional district is located in Central California; it is a primarily agricultural district, and almost three quarters of its population is Hispanic.
 Politically, it leans five points more Democratic than the rest of the nation according to the Cook Partisan Voting Index, and 44% of voters are registered Democrats, compared to only 27% registered Republicans.

 Despite its preference for Democrats, Republican David Valadao won each of his three previous elections by double digits.
 In 2016, while Democratic presidential candidate Hillary Clinton won the district by sixteen percentage points, Valadao won reelection by thirteen.
-Valadao's support has been attributed to his moderate viewpoints; support for and focus on local issues, such as water policy for the routinely drought-plagued district; and early opposition to Donald Trump.
+Valadao's support was attributed to his moderate viewpoints; support for and focus on local issues, such as water policy for the routinely drought-plagued district; and early opposition to Donald Trump.